 Step 3 - Accept Shipping Costs

 Once your requirements have been defined simply request a shipping quote.
 The quote is emailed to you normally within few days (non-eu quotes can take longer due to the complexity of some country's import laws).
 We will obtain a copy of the rules and a shipping quote and let you know a guidance budget.
-Estimate shipping costs within EU normally is under £1500 shipping costs whilst outside the EU is over £1500.
+Estimate shipping costs within the EU is normally between £1500 and £2000, whilst outside the EU is over £2000.
 For certain countries the cost of shipping is equal to, or exceeds the cost of puppy as the custom charges (your governments' sales tax) can apply to the import.
 Once the quote is received and you understand the costs of the import, then if you wish to chat through any questions then simply book a time for you to call us.
 We are mindful that you may be in totally different time zone so you will receive a extended hours link to Lisa's diary.

 Step 4 - Join the Reservation List